leeboardtools/mimon/UIDesignNotes.md

     - Priced Item List
         - Custom Priced Item Lists
         - If Account Name is shortened, add tooltip with full name.
+        - Securities:
+            - Option to mark security to exclude from gain calculations
+                - Use to mark account as cash/money market fund

     - Priced Item Editor